gtronset/beets-filetote/README.md

 ## Thanks

-copyartifacts was built in its entirety by Sami Barakat.
-This fork is simply a Python 3 compatible version published to PyPI.

 copyfileartifacts was built on top of the hard work already done by Sami Barakat, Adrian Sampson, and the larger community on [beets](http://beets.radbox.org/).
 We have also benefited from the